arjunkhode/JavaScript-interview-preparation/README.md

 		}
 	}

-	obj.func.b();// returns {b: function} which is not the same as obj.func, it is an object
+	obj.func.b();// returns {b: function} but if you try to access any variables in b,
+	// it would check b and if not found, then check the global execution context
+	//Any function created in normal fashion, has its 'this' set to global execution context
+	//So 'this' inside b couldn't access anything that was a sibling of b
+	//because 'this' inside b has its outer environment set to global context and not the object containing b

 4. `new` keyword.
   ```